anttipham/Recommender-Systems/assignment4/README.md

   4.2 Find the movies tied for near the end of `k`, and see if rearranging by genre would make it more common.

 5. User analysis
-  5.1 For movies in the genre, find user specific predicted ratings.
+  5.1 For movies in the genre, find user specific predicted scores.
 Compare these to the last movie that made the top-k list.

 ### 3. Position absenteeism: Why not rank Matrix first?